AminAlam/Freelancing-Channel-Manager/README.md

 amin@Maximus$ pip3 install requirements.txt
 ```

+After installing the dependencies, please change the content of config.py.
+Set the `ADMIN_PASSWORD` field, and send it to the bot vai the admin user.
+The telegram user who sends this string to the bot will be the admin of the bot, and will receive the ads to either accept or reject them.

 ## Usage:
 Change the following parameters in the `configs.py`:
 - `BOT_API`: The token of the telegram bot (Get one from Telegram Bot Father)